CoderOtakuX/SWYF/future-updates.md

 # Future Updates (2025)

-This file tracks the upcoming features and improvements planned for the SWYF project during the development period from January to March 2025.
+This file tracks the features and improvements implemented in the SWYF project during the development period from January to March 2025.

 ## January 2025 (Completed)
 - Initial framework setup